The Storm Is Here

 Meanwhile, Luisa finds the microfilm she’s been looking for in the typewriter in Carolina’s room and after evading the sisters, immediately takes it back to Mario down in the cargo hold.
 While the Sisters are preoccupied by following their Uncle, Dr Rojas ambushes Luisa and holds her at gunpoint, demanding she hand over the microfilm.

-The episode then ends with Anibal confronting Clara over her plans to poison him, kicking her and taking his belt off ready to whip her.
-However, Natalia shows up at the last second and smashes a vase over his head, killing him instantly.
+The episode then ends with Anibal confronting Natalia over her plans to poison him, kicking her and taking his belt off ready to whip her.
+However, Clara shows up at the last second and smashes a vase over his head, killing him instantly.

 After the fourth episode delivered a dramatic burst of character driven revelations, the fifth does feel a little anticlimactic by comparison.
 The storm lasts for half an episode tops and the romantic subplot involving Sebastien lasts for far longer than it perhaps should.
 It’s material we’ve seen before and it just feels drawn out here which is a bit of a shame.